mathewgomas-alfred/mathewgomas.io/reference_manual/create_new_document.rst

 These are separate categories where we deliver special defaults.
 Templates are just .kra files which are saved in a special location, so they can be pulled up by Krita quickly.
-You can make your own template file from any .kra file, by using :menuselection:`File --> Create Template From Image` in the top menu.
+You can make your own template file from any .kra file, by using :menuselection:`File --> Create Template from Image...` in the top menu.
 This will add your current document as a new template, including all its properties along with the layers and layer contents.